deepakushwaha17/BridgeLabz-Training/README.md

 - 09-Jan-2026 (Friday) : Implemented the singly, doubly and circular linked list scenario-based problem.

-- 12-Jan-2026(Monday) : Solved some oops concept related scenario based problem.
+- 12-Jan-2026 (Monday) : Solved some oops concept related scenario based problem.

-- 13-Jan-2026(Tuesday) : Continued with oops concept scenario problems and Implemented git commands like git stash, pop, pull, fetch and resolve merge conflicts.
+- 13-Jan-2026 (Tuesday) : Continued with oops concept scenario problems and Implemented git commands like git stash, pop, pull, fetch and resolve merge conflicts.

-- 14-Jan-2026(Wednesday) : Learned Stack, Queue, HashMap and Hashing function and implemented it.
+- 14-Jan-2026 (Wednesday) : Learned Stack, Queue, HashMap and Hashing function and implemented it.

+- 15-Jan-2026 (Thursday) : Learned Sorting algorithms and implemented it.

+- 16-Jan-2026 (Friday) : Continued with sorting problems and Started the Address Book Problem and solved UC 1 and UC 2.

 ## 🌟 Growth Journey